jhpyle/docassemble/_docs/development.md

 `scenario_high_tax_bracket`.
 This will allow you to avoid having to copy and paste code.

-You could then have a [Aloe] script that starts with:
+You could then have a [Behave] script that starts with:

 {% highlight text %}
 Scenario: Test the interview "Debt collection advice"